 This issue comes with a whole bunch of signs, making it pretty easy to spot.
 It's always best to let a vet make the final call, though, just in case a more serious problem is present.

-If your pup's throat is infected, his tonsils will swell and swallowing will become difficult.
+If your pup's throat is infected, the tonsils will swell and swallowing will become difficult.
 You may notice lots of extra drool, and your pooch may even throw up.
 Some infections also come with a fever and a dry cough.

 Bacteria, viruses, foreign objects, and even cancer can be behind your fur-baby’s sore throat.
 Other health problems can actually change the composition of your dog's saliva, which can then turn into a throat infection.